hackerspace-ntnu/ttrpg-project-rulebook/src/examples.typ

 contribute to the formation and behaviour of these natural structures.

-// ANCHOR: This is an anchor, they come in many different flavours
+// TODO: This is an anchor, they come in many different flavours

 == Fluid Dynamics in Glaciers
 + The climate